-The simplest type of network is a graph $G = (\set{V},\set{E})$, where $\set{V} = \{1,\ldots,n\}$ is a set of nodes and $\set{E} \subseteq \set{V}\times \set{V}$ is a set of edges.
+The simplest type of network is a graph $G = (\set{V},\set{E})$, where $\set{V} = \{1,\ldots,n\}$ is a set of nodes (which correspond to entities) and $\set{E} \subseteq \set{V}\times \set{V}$ is a set of edges.
 Using a graph, one can encode the presence or absence of connections (the edges) between entities (the nodes).
-However, in many situations, one would like to include more detailed information about connections between entities.
-A common extension is to allow edges to have a weight, which one can use to represent the strength of a connection.
-We represent edge weights using a \notation{weight function} $w: \set{E}\to \R$ which assigns a weight to each edge.
+However, in many situations, it is desirable to include more detailed information about connections between entities.
+A common extension is to allow each edge to have a weight, which one can use to represent the strength of a connection.
+We assign a weight to each edge using a \notation{weight function} $w: \set{E}\to \R$.